HelpYourNGO - Health - Niramaya-Health-Foundation

 Trustees/Directors/Managing Committee: : Dr. Madhav Chavan - Founder- Honorary Director, Ms. Shubhalaxmi Patwardhan - Honorary Director, Dr. Anita Panot - Honorary Director, Dr. Veena Yardi - Honorary Director, Dr. Ravindra Narkar - Member, Dr. Prasanna Patil - Member, Dr. Milind Shejwal - Member

-• Project MAMTA: It aims to bring down the prevalence of malnutrition in children between 0-10 years age group and reduction of maternal mortality by ensuring effective antenatal and postnatal care.
-Children are screened to assess their nutritional status and identified malnourished children are supported with appropriate medication and diet plan.
-Their parents undergo dietary education to improve family’s daily diet practices.
-High risk pregnancies are detected and managed at early stage
+Project Mamta: It aims to reduce malnutrition in children aged 0-10 and lower maternal mortality by ensuring effective antenatal and postnatal care.
+It involves screening children for nutritional status, supporting malnourished children with appropriate medication and diet plans, and educating parents on better dietary practices.
+High-risk pregnancies are detected and managed early.

 Income